Preventing Sewer Spills

-- Pour small amounts of cooking oil (this includes salad dressing, frying oil and bacon fat) into an old milk carton, frozen juice container, or other non-recyclable package, and dispose of in the garbage
+- Pour small amounts of cooking oil (this includes salad dressing, frying oil and bacon fat) into an old milk carton, frozen juice container, or other non-recyclable package, and dispose of it in the garbage.

-Keep roots out of sewer pipelines by planting trees and bushes away from your home lateral connection to the sewer line.
+- Keep roots out of sewer pipelines by planting trees and bushes away from your home's lateral connection to the sewer line.

 The brochure linked below is a handy source of information on how to keep cooking grease out of the drain and prevent plumbing clogs and sewer spills.

 - How to Keep Cooking Grease Out of the Drain

 - How to Keep Cooking Grease Out of the Drain [Spanish]

 - How to Keep Cooking Grease Out of the Drain [Vietnamese]